-- 860 a A competition is shot for in stages when a limited number only of the competitors in one stage are entitled to shoot in a subsequent stage. - b When the conditions state that a percentage of competitors will be entitled to shoot in a subsequent stage, the actual number of competitors will be rounded up to the next even number.

-861 A competitor entitled to shoot in a subsequent stage must obtain a squadded register ticket from the NRA Office or, in the case of Queen's III qualifiers, on range at the conclusion of Queen's II.
+- 860 A competition is shot for in stages when a limited number only of the competitors in one stage are entitled to shoot in a subsequent stage. - When the conditions state that a percentage of competitors will h be entitled to shoot in a subsequent stage, the actual number of competitors will be rounded up to the next even number. - A competitor entitled to shoot in a subsequent stage must obtain a squadded register ticket from the NRA Office or, in the case of St George's Stage III and Queen's III qualifiers, on range at the conclusion of the respective second stage.